trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

-In live user-in-the-loop assessments, tweets submitted by participating systems to the RTS evaluation broker will be immediately routed the mobile phone of an assessor, where it is rendered as a push notification containing both the text of the tweet and the corresponding interest profile.
+In live user-in-the-loop assessments, tweets submitted by participating systems to the RTS evaluation broker will be immediately routed to the mobile phone of an assessor, where it is rendered as a push notification containing the text of the tweet and the corresponding interest profile.
 The assessor may choose to judge the tweet immediately, or if it arrives at an inopportune time, to ignore it.
 Either way, the tweet is added to a judging queue in a custom app